 Outlooks for economic growth vary between highly credible sources including the Financial Oversight and Management Board (FOMB), the World Bank, and the International Monetary Fund.
 Some suggest a relatively fast recovery from the impacts of the hurricanes due to disaster relief spending, structural reforms and improved fiscal transparency in the Government of Puerto Rico (Government).
-On the other hand, the Fiscal Plan has the potential to negate some of these economic growth drivers.
+On the other hand, the Puerto Rico Fiscal Plan has the potential to negate some of these economic growth drivers.
 Central to population and economic growth is a reliable and cost effective electric supply to Puerto Rico.

 A more detailed discussion of these impacts, specific to the baseline load projections and range of load uncertainty considered in the IRP analysis, is included in Part 3 - Load Forecast of this report.
 A real additional risk of future natural disasters in the coming years cannot be ignored.
 Although these quantum events are difficult to directly include in such an analysis, the range of future market conditions, particularly load growth, aim to incorporate a realistic range of recovery outlooks for Puerto Rico and the resulting impacts to resource decisions over the 20-year planning period are covered in this IRP.
+It is noted that declining load growth presents a difficult planning environment that requires PREPA to preserve optionality to develop new resilient resources should load growth be higher than forecast.

 Puerto Rico's exposure to hurricanes and the disruption that they bring to overhead transmission and distribution facilities necessitates that the IRP identifies an optimal balance between local generation resources and limited centralized new generation.
 To achieve this, the IRP defines portfolios based on the three strategies detailed in Section 5.2.
 Central to these strategies is the concept of segregating the system into a number of electrical islands (called MiniGrids), defined considering the vulnerabilities of the overhead transmission system, whose lines could take a month or more to rebuild after a major hurricane, and contain the identification of facilities that need to be hardened (e.g., undergrounding) to ensure integrity of supply to critical loads and timely recovery of the balance of the local loads.
+Disaster planning is an important component to the IRP and may drive decisions that favor resiliency over other lower cost options.
 Appendix 1 provides more details.